Zulko/picnic.py/README.rst

 And speaking about branches, there is `another one <https://github.com/jcsaaddupuy/picnic.py/tree/dev>`_ being actively developed.

-Picnic is being developped on Github_.
+Picnic is being developed on Github_.
 That's where you should go for troubleshooting and bug reports.